 Email address and mobile phone number should not be mandatory

 Besides safety implications, there are serious privacy concerns.
-Foreign services don't care about Australian privacy laws and instead comply with mass surveillance directives of their governments.
+Foreign services don't care about Australian privacy laws and instead comply with mass surveillance directives of their own governments.
 In addition to foreign intelligence agencies, privacy can be violated by the email service providers themselves.
 For example, Gmail reads every message the user sends or receives, and extracts information about the person's contacts, family, work, bills, travels, hotel bookings, ticket purchases, car rentals, online shopping transactions, and any other movements.
-Email providers analyse every email allegedly purely to create a “better user experience”: to remind about appointments and reservations, to suggest autoreplies, to predict the importance of each email, but can anyone believe they would do anything for the user convenience only and for no profit to themselves at all?
-They greatly benefit from the fact that every institution now pushes for online communications: emails now contain highly sensitive information such as doctor appointments, hospital forms, bank statements, passport and visa applications, utility bills, and so on.
-From the contents of ordinary emails, the email provider will quickly harvest your name, date of birth, address, names of your relatives, friends and colleagues, your place of work, your salary, your health status, your bank accounts, where you go, where you stay, where you shop, what you buy, what you look like, when your children were born, what they look like, what school they go to...
+Email providers analyse every email, allegedly to create a “better user experience”, such as to remind about appointments and reservations, to suggest autoreplies, to predict the importance of each email, but does anyone still believe they would do anything for the user convenience if there was no profit for the company in it?
+These corporations greatly benefit from the fact that every institution now pushes for online communications: emails now contain highly sensitive information such as doctor appointments, hospital forms, bank statements, passport and visa applications, utility bills, and so on.
+From the contents of ordinary emails, the provider will quickly harvest your name, date of birth, address, names of your relatives, friends and colleagues, your place of work, your salary, your health status, your bank accounts, where you go, where you stay, where you shop, what you buy, what you look like, when your children were born, what they look like, what school they go to...
 All that data is read, analysed, compiled and stored somewhere overseas.
 It is used for advertising and marketing trickery.
 It can also be shared, sold or hacked at any time.

-In addition to extra costs imposed on the person by this demand (mobile phones and services are not free), this has significant privacy ramifications: unlike in New Zealand or UK, it is impossible to legally obtain an Australian mobile phone number without a photo ID.
-This means that those government departments and businesses are essentially forcing each person to hand over their identity and money to a Telco, and to allow them to track the person's private life, communications, contacts and daily movements.
+In addition to extra costs imposed on the person by this demand, as mobile phones and services are not free, this has significant privacy ramifications.
+Unlike in New Zealand or the UK, it is impossible to legally obtain an Australian mobile phone number without a photo ID.
+This means that those government departments and businesses are essentially forcing each person to hand over their identity and money to a telco, which is often a foreign corporation, and to allow them to track the person's private life, communications, contacts and daily movements.